-As the year wanes, the world celebrates – and in a variety of ways.
-From feasting and finery to gift-giving and holiday getaways, people around the world dig deep in a winter holiday shopping frenzy.
+As a remarkable year wanes, the world looks to celebrate in a variety of ways.
+From feasting and finery to charitable work and gift-giving, people around the world dig deep in winter holiday traditions.
+While holiday shopping may look different this year, the season of spending continues.
 See how holiday spending statistics stack up around the globe.

 The end of the year brings about some major holidays around the world, including Christmas, Hanukkah and New Year’s.
 While year-end holiday shopping transcends cultures and is done in preparation for a variety of celebrations, three countries that take their shopping very seriously are the United Kingdom the United States, and Canada.

 Here are the anticipated Christmas spending statistics for those shoppers:

 U.K. holiday shoppers tend to start earlier compared to American shoppers, beginning their holiday spending in September and continuing through December.
 Data show that they concentrate their gift-giving on spouses, significant others, and their own children, spending an expected average of £1,049 ($1,360 USD).

 While the most popular holiday gifts U.K. shoppers purchase are home goods, jewelry, and furniture, the majority will spend money on food and liquor this holiday season.
 Most U.K. holiday shoppers will shop on at least one of the major U.K. holiday shopping days (Black Friday, Cyber Monday and Boxing Day).

 2. The United States

 For most Americans, the winter holiday shopping season begins in November with preparations for Thanksgiving, Hanukkah, Christmas, and New Year’s.
 Gift-giving is primarily focused on significant others or children and will most often include gifts like electronics, furniture, or clothing.